nbahador/engaging_clickable_demos/README.md

 # Engaging Clickable Demos
 ### For Stakeholder Preview, Executive Presentations & Internal Product Planning

-Interactive prototypes that bring future product ideas to life, empowering stakeholders and executives to explore concepts, provide feedback, and align on strategy efficiently.
+Interactive HTML prototypes that bring future product ideas to life, empowering stakeholders and executives to explore concepts, provide feedback, and align on strategy efficiently.

 ---